citizenslave/Secure-P2P-Chat/README.md

 `/read`

 When in doubt, broadcast the chain.
 With the existing forking issue, the chains getting out of sync between peers will cause problems, and the peers will think you are broadcasting a stale chain when in fact you have different blocks not included in their chain.

+## TODO
+* Fix the forking issue
+* Automate broadcasting
+* Test with more than two peers
+    * Peer discovery/chain relay
+* Expose peers to web connections
+* Unknown unknowns